jessekingf/template-project-dotnet/README.md

 ### Code Analysis

-All projects have both [.NET Analyzers](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/overview) and [StyleCop](https://github.com/StyleCop/StyleCop) enabled.
+All projects have both [.NET Analyzers](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/overview) and [StyleCop](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) enabled.
 This ensures static code analysis gets run on every build and all code follows the same style guidelines.
 The rules can be tweaked in the `.globalconfig` file under the `src` directory.

 ### Code Formatting

 The `.editorconfig` file enforces consistent formatting, regardless of the Visual Studio settings.
-This allows files to be auto-formatted in Visual Studio and have them comply with the default StyleCop rules.
+This allows files to be auto-formatted in Visual Studio to comply with StyleCop.

 ## Build and Publish